AbdelrahmanYahia/wes_gatk/Docs/cnv_prep.md

 You can choose one of those options:

-1. create gatk env and use it while runnig the CNVworkflow”:
+1. create gatk env and use it while runnig the "CNVworkflow”:

     ```bash
     cd workflow/env